mjit584/2019/content/pages/brothers-on-the-pitch/index.md

 On the streets of Venezuela, artisans set up tables on the sidewalks of crowded intersections.
 Each table has multicolored Venezuelan bills stacked like newspapers.
 The artisans shuffle the bills—worth millions—in their hands, not worrying about passersby stealing them.

-Ten years ago, the money on the table—Venezuelan bolivares—would’ve made them millionaires.
+Ten years ago, the money on the table—Venezuelan bolívares—would’ve made them millionaires.
 Today, the bills are worth so little that people make purses and sculptures with them.

 “Venezuela was a huge country—we weren’t going to prepare anything,” said Martínez’s mother Lilia Martínez, who lived in Venezuela for 40 years until 2017 when she moved back to Colombia.
 “We never thought we’d be worse off than Cuba.”

 In 2014, Venezuela’s central bank stopped releasing information, like the inflation rate and public spending, because President Nicolás Maduro’s administration didn’t want the public to know how much the economy had declined.
 By 2017, over 87 percent of the population lived below the poverty line.

+{{< center-quote "pages/brothers-on-the-pitch" "pull-quote-lilia" >}}

 A box of cereal in Venezuela currently costs more than the average person’s monthly salary.
 People can’t afford housing or toiletries.

 In January, National Assembly President Juan Guaidó declared himself interim president after Maduro’s second election was deemed illegitimate.
 The U.S., Canada, Brazil and about 50 other countries have recognized Guaidó as president.
 Russia, China and Cuba still support Maduro.

-Guaidó has tried to import humanitarian aid, but Maduro’s officials at the Colombian border destroyed trucks full of necessities.
+Guaidó has tried to import humanitarian aid, but Maduro’s officials at the Colombian border blocked trucks full of necessities.
 Maduro saw the event as an attempt to overthrow his administration.

 “There are people that still support [Maduro],” Lilia said.
 “Because if you’re not lacking anything, then you’re fine.
 But you don’t care about your brother that’s dying of hunger.”